uctb/ST-Paper/README.md

 # Spatio-Temporal Prediction Papers

 This compilation focuses on spatio-temporal prediction papers.
-Currently, we've collected papers from venues such as KDD, NeurIPS, ICLR, AAAI, WWW, ICDE, IJCAI, WSDM, CIKM, IEEE TITS and IEEE TMC, with ongoing efforts to expand our repository.
+Currently, we've collected papers from venues such as KDD, ICML, NeurIPS, ICLR, AAAI, WWW, ICDE, IJCAI, WSDM, CIKM, IEEE TITS, and IEEE TMC, with ongoing efforts to expand our repository.
 Note that the metadata may not encompass all relevant papers and could include unrelated ones, as selected by large language models.

 - **New!
 Jun.
+29, 2024: Add ICML 2024!**
-2, 2024: Add AAAI 2024!**
+- Jun.
+2, 2024: Add AAAI 2024.
 - Apr.
 8, 2024: Add IEEE TITS 2023.
 - Apr.
 3, 2024: Add IEEE TMC 2021, 2020.
 - Mar.
 27, 2024: Add IEEE TMC 2022, 2023.